hanilozmen/Bumerang/README.md

+# BUMERANG

-# Bumerang : A Model-Based Android All-In-One HTTP Client ( Ease of Use with Solidity )
+## A Model-Based Android All-In-One HTTP Client

 Bumerang is a Java based, Android focused HTTP client which is inspired by Retrofit and Volley.
 It has additional features like BumerangImageView and custom cache key/timeout values for network requests.
 We will always keep it simple.
 Main aim of this library is ease of use and solidity.
 It automatically converts http responses to your Java/Kotlin models(through Gson library), so you can focus on the functionality of your app.